From Binary Screens to Continuous Compliance: A Shariah Screening Measure for Portfolio Design: Data and Measurement

 \subsection{Sector classification and business-activity screens}

-Business-activity screening requires an approximation to firms' sectoral and revenue composition.
 We classify firms into sectors using CRSP/Compustat industry codes (SIC and, where available, NAICS) and map these codes to Shariah-permissible and non-permissible categories.
-Consistent with index-provider methodologies and Shariah board guidelines, we treat conventional banking and insurance, gambling, alcohol, tobacco, pork production, and adult entertainment as core non-permissible sectors.\citep[e.g.][]{AAOIFI,SCMalaysiaShariah,SPDJI_IslamicMethodology} Firms whose primary SIC/NAICS codes fall in these sectors are assigned a sectoral compliance factor of zero and thus receive CSCI $=0$ regardless of their financial ratios.
+Consistent with index-provider methodologies, we treat conventional banking and insurance (SIC 6000--6999), gambling (SIC 7990--7999), alcohol (SIC 2080--2085), tobacco (SIC 2100--2199), drinking places (SIC 5813), and closely related activities as core non-permissible sectors \citep{AAOIFI2024,SCMalaysia2013,SP2024}.
+Firms whose primary SIC codes fall in these sectors are assigned a sectoral compliance factor of zero.

-For sectors that are potentially mixed, for example, diversified consumer services, media, and certain conglomerates, we allow for partial compliance.
-Where segment-level revenue data are available, we estimate the share of revenues from non-permissible activities and compare it to a 5\% tolerance threshold.
-Firms with non-permissible revenues below 5\% are treated as sectorally compliant; firms with shares above this level receive a sectoral compliance factor that declines with the non-permissible revenue share and hits zero when non-permissible revenues become dominant.
+For sectors that are potentially mixed, we allow for partial compliance.
+Where segment-level revenue data are available, we estimate the share of revenues from non-permissible activities and compare it to the tolerance thresholds described in the next section.

-The resulting sectoral compliance factor is a variable in $[0,1]$ that captures the permissibility of a firm's core business.
-In the next section, we combine this factor with the financial ratios defined above to construct a firm-level Continuous Shariah Compliance Index (CSCI).